Best UK payroll software guide – Top 16 packages reviewed

 FreeAgent is an affordable and simple solution for freelancers and very small businesses.
 It allows direct filing with HMRC and supports multiple users, making it a straightforward option for basic payroll needs.

-Best suited for: Freelancers and micro-businesses who want an affordable, simple solution with direct HMRC filing.
+Freelancers and micro-businesses who want an affordable, simple solution with direct HMRC filing.

-Pricing: Starts at £14 per month
+Starts at £14 per month

 Pros: